jf8989/chat-app/README.md

 - ✅ As a new user, I want to **easily enter a chat room** so I can quickly start talking to my friends and family
 - ✅ As a user, I want to **send messages** to exchange the latest news
-- 🔜 As a user, I want to **send images** to show what I'm currently doing
+- ✅ As a user, I want to **send images** to show what I'm currently doing
-- 🔜 As a user, I want to **share my location** with friends
+- ✅ As a user, I want to **share my location** with friends
-- 🔜 As a user, I want to **read messages offline** so I can reread conversations anytime
+- ✅ As a user, I want to **read messages offline** so I can reread conversations anytime
-- 🔜 As a user with a visual impairment, I want the app to be **compatible with screen readers**
+- ✅ As a user with a visual impairment, I want the app to be **compatible with screen readers**

 ## 🛠️ Technologies Used

 - **Frontend**
   - React Native - Core framework
   - Expo - Development platform
+  - React Navigation - Navigation between screens
-  - Gifted Chat - Chat UI library (coming soon)
+  - Expo Image Picker - Camera and image library access
+  - Expo Location - Location services
+  - React Native Maps - Map display for location sharing

-- **Backend & Storage** (coming soon)
+- **Backend & Storage**
-  - Google Firestore Database
+  - Google Firestore Database - Real-time message storage
-  - Google Firebase Authentication
+  - Google Firebase Authentication - Anonymous user authentication
-  - Firebase Cloud Storage
+  - Firebase Cloud Storage - Storage for images
+  - AsyncStorage - Offline data persistence

 ## 📱 Screenshots

-*Coming soon!*
+*Please check the repository for demonstration video*

 ## ⚙️ Setup and Installation